The fact that I came up with this blog’s name while running is really the best way to explain how I got here.

 I spent four months interning at a magazine in Chicago while I was in college.
 At the time, I half-wanted an internship in sports journalism.
 I only half-wanted it because after a life-changing summer as a camp counselor, I wasn’t really sure what I wanted anymore.
 I had two internship offers in Chicago, and the one at the magazine was as close to sports journalism as I could get.
 My running career at that point consisted of two embarrassing seasons in middle school cross country and a few half hour runs on the treadmill in my parent’s basement.
 In fact, I thought running was pretty stupid.
 I distinctly remember scoffing at a friend’s insanity just a few months earlier when she told me she had signed up for a half marathon.

 Then I spent eight hours a day sitting at a desk reading and writing about people whose lives are driven by their participation in active sports, and I had a pretty big attitude change.
-I ran my first 5K in August of 2011, my first 10K in May 2012, my first half marathon in September 2012, and hope to run my first marathon in October 2013.
+I ran my first 5K in August of 2011, my first 10K in May 2012, my first half marathon in September 2012, and my first marathon in October 2013.

 I went to Chicago with zero cooking skills and even less interest in changing that.
 I had every intention of surviving on baked chicken, soup, and sandwiches.
 I had a lot of downtime at work, though.
 One day I accidentally stumbled across a food blog and the rest, as they say, is history.
 My time and budget were pretty limited in Chicago, so I didn’t have the means to experiment quite as much as I would have liked to in the kitchen.
 That’s my next project

 As for the blog, well, the people whose blogs I regularly read became huge inspirations for me in a million different ways.
 Basically, I wanted to be cool like them.
 Hence the blog.